falling-sky/mtu1280d/README.md

 REQUIREMENTS
 ------------

-RedHat:
+RedHat/Centos/Fedora:
- * Please send me confirmed required packages. -- jfesler@gigo.com
+ * libnetfilter_queue-devel
- * libnetfilter queue "developer" package
+ * gcc, make
  * ip6tables - and a way to automatically load ip6tables on startup

-Ubuntu:
+Ubuntu/Debian:
  * build-essential
  * libnetfilter-queue-dev
  * ip6tables - and a way to automatically load ip6tables on startup